Latin American Literature and culture II

 Bergen.
 This course do also exists as an online course (SPLA638)

 Objectives and Content

-The course aims to provide knowledge on central aspects of modern Latin American literature, with a primary focus on tendencies in contemporary literature.
+The course aims to provide knowledge on central aspects of modern Latin American literature and culture, with a primary focus on tendencies in contemporary literature.

-The students are to work with a representative selection of texts, genres and epochs, and are to develop an analytical understanding of the distinctiveness of the texts.
+The students are to work with a representative selection of texts, and films representing different genres and epochs, and are to develop an analytical understanding of the distinctiveness of the texts and images.

-The course aims to provide insight into central themes and questions on Latin American literature, and aims to give the students the possibility to develop skills at analysing the subject material and drawing their own conclusions.
+The course aims to provide insight into central themes and questions on Latin American literature and culture, and aims to give the students the possibility to develop skills at analyzing the subject material and drawing their own conclusions.

 On completion of the course the student should have the following learning outcomes defined in terms of knowledge, skills and general competence: